 Workers’ compensation allows you, the worker, the peace of mind in knowing that you’ll still be able to support yourself and your family if you become injured on the job.
-It also demonstrates your company’s dedication to care for its workers.
+It also demonstrates your company’s dedication to caring for its workers.
 If you find out you are not covered, it’s time to make some big decisions about your career path immediately.

 So How Do You Know Whether You’ll Be Covered?

 Worker’s compensation is always as standard as you might think.
 It’s the law, right?
 Well, yes, but there are ways around these requirements.
 One trick that companies occasionally play is to call workers independent contractors as opposed to employees.

 In the age of the gig economy, independent contractors are everywhere.
 Ride-share companies, advertisers, graphic design firms, and many other different types of companies would prefer contractors with fixed, short-term obligations as a bypass of carrying workers’ compensation.
 The law requires less of these companies when they utilize contractor services.
 If you’re a contractor, ask your human resources rep if you qualify for workers’ compensation.
 Do this before you need it.